ahmohamed/NetPathMiner/README.md

 files.
 If you will not use SBML functions, you can skip this part.

-From the website of libSBML http://sbml.org/Software/libSBML, you can directly download the binaries suitable for your system from ``Download libSBML'' link.
+From the website of libSBML http://sbml.org/Software/libSBML, you can directly download the binaries suitable for your system from `Download libSBML` link.
 You can follow the installation instructions on the website.

 #### Prerequisites for Windows users